Layr-Labs/hello-world-avs/README.md

 4. Open new terminal tab and run `make spam-tasks` (Optional)

     4.1 This will spam the AVS with random names every 15 seconds

+## Rust lang Steps

+## Anvil

+To use the Rust Lang on local anvil chain , copy the env paramters without the `rust` namespace  to the ones with the `rust` namespace.

+1. Run `make start-chain-with-contracts-deployed`
+   2.1 This will build the contracts, start an Anvil chain, deploy the contracts to it, and leaves the chain running in the current terminal

+2. Run `cargo run --bin start_operator`

+3. Run `cargo run --bin spam_tasks`

+## Holesky Testnet

+1. Run `cargo run --bin start_operator`

+2. Run `cargo run --bin spam_tasks `

 ## Extensions